zonemaster/zonemaster/docs/specifications/tests/Methods.md

 all Test Case specifications.

 Before the transition all Test Cases specifications use version 1 (this document).
-During the transitions it will be stated in the specific specification if the Test Case uses methods from version 1 (this document) or methods from version 2 ([MethodsV2]).
+During the transition it will be stated in each specification if the Test Case uses methods from version 1 (this document) or methods from version 2 ([MethodsV2]).
 When the transition is completed, this document will be removed.